DyversHands/www.DyversHands.com/_pages/auspice.md

 **Auspice** is a line of GM-less story games you play from a deck of prompts.
 There is no game master and almost nothing to learn.
 You draw a card, answer the question it asks, and pass the deck along.
 From those answers, taken one at a time, a whole story builds itself at the table.

 Each Auspice game gives that simple shape a world of its own: a crew leaving a home that can no longer hold them, a family and the thing it hands down, a circle of friends with a secret among them.
-Most seat three to five players for a single evening, needing little more than the deck and the people around the table.
+Most seat three to five storytellers for a single evening, needing little more than the deck and the people around the table.
 A good question, honestly answered, becomes a story.

 ## The name